louis297/SymtechRefactor/README.md

 The original code does not contain much comments.

-I tried to add comments in a single interface **IAccountService**, just showing how to.
+I tried to add comments in a single service **AccountService**, just showing how to.

 Sorry due to time limit I have not add comment to all the files.